 Snowman Trek – 27 Days

+Snowmen Trek is one of the most beautiful and challenging treks in the Himalayas and claimed as one of the toughest treks in the world.
 The Snowman Trek goes to the remote Lunana district and is considered to be one of the most difficult treks in Bhutan.
-Crossing dozens of high passes, many over 16,000 ft, this tough trek includes challenges of long distances, altitude, difficult weather conditions and remoteness.
+Crossing dozens of high passes, many over 16,000 ft, this tough trek includes challenges of long distances, altitude, difficult weather conditions, and remoteness.

 DAY 01: ARRIVE PARO